jktseng/privacyvideo/README.md

 This application is derived from iOS-OpenCV-FaceRec.

-All credits goes to Engin Kurutepe for making a tutorial for this project to be possible.
+This project was made possible by using Engin Kurutepe tutorial on face recognition.
 Please check out: https://www.objc.io/issues/21-camera-and-photos/face-recognition-with-opencv/ for further information about implementing face recognition.

 ## HARDWARE REQUIREMENT:
 Any Apple product that supports iOS 9 and higher.
 It is recommended to use iPhone 6 or similiar specification for the application to run smoothly.